 - Contributed to strategic and operational meetings on the Youth Justice Strategy 2021-2027, attended by the Oberstown Director. - Established an engagement plan, with connections mapped and consolidated across the Oberstown stakeholder network.
-Actions progressed through events, hosted visits to Oberstown, participation in virtual events and in-person visits to external organisations. - Completed projects with the Netherlands Helsinki Committee (NHC) and Young Perspectives (YOPE), including the'Walk in my shoes' project and the MOSAIC international research project.
+Actions progressed through events, hosted visits to Oberstown, participation in virtual events and in-person visits to external organisations. - Completed projects with the Netherlands Helsinki Committee (NHC) and Young Perspectives (YOPE), including the 'Walk in my shoes' project and the MOSAIC international research project.

-Consolidate Oberstown's role as a good neighbour and positive contributor to the community. exploring opportunities our mutual interests.
+Consolidate Oberstown's role as a good neighbour and positive contributor to the community, exploring opportunities for the advancement of our mutual interests.